 Nancy: But when this layer of fascia thinks it has to repair itself, it shrinks, tightly pulling the fingers down with it.
 Surgery can cut the cords and free the fingers but recovery takes months and Eaton says it doesn’t always go without a hitch.

-Dr. Eaton: Because the biology has something to do with the wound healing process, the healing that takes place after surgery make also be abnormal.
-So people have the traditional open surgery for this condition may have more inflammation, more swelling, stiffness, and pain than you’d expect and the complication rate of doing open surgery for Dupuytren contracture is overall higher than you would expect compared to other hand operations.
-The chance of having a serious complication is about 4x that you’d expect for a other common hand operation such as treating carpal tunnel syndrome or trigger finger or even replacing an arthritic thumb joint.
-Because of those issues there’s been a trend to look to minimally invasive approaches.
+Dr. Eaton: Because the biology has something to do with the wound healing process, the healing that takes place after surgery may also be abnormal.
+So people have the traditional open surgery for this condition may have more inflammation, more swelling, stiffness, and pain than you’d expect, and the complication rate of doing open surgery for Dupuytren contracture is overall higher than you would expect compared to other hand operations.
+The chance of having a serious complication is about four times more than you’d expect for another common hand operation such as treating carpal tunnel syndrome or trigger finger or even replacing an arthritic thumb joint.
+Because of those issues, there’s been a trend to look to minimally invasive approaches.

 Nancy: All of those procedures can straighten out the fingers, but in severe cases only for a while.

-Nancy: Those kinds of affects are bad enough but people with severe case of Dupuytren disease also have a higher risk for other disorders including heart disease and some cancers.
-So the Dupuytren Foundation is anxious to find funding for research into the genetic flaw behind Dupuytren disease in hopes they can identify how it works and stop its crippling affects.
+Nancy: Those kinds of effects are bad enough but people with severe cases of Dupuytren disease also have a higher risk for other disorders including heart disease and some cancers.
+So the Dupuytren Foundation is anxious to find funding for research into the genetic flaw behind Dupuytren disease in hopes they can identify how it works and stop its crippling effects.
 You can find out more about Dupuytren disease on the foundation website, 4dup.com.
-You can find out more about all our guests on our website, RadioHealthJournal.net and also find archives of our programs as well as on iTunes and Stitcher.
+You can find out more about all our guests on our website, RadioHealthJournal.net, and also find archives of our programs as well as on iTunes and Stitcher.
 Our production director is Sean Waldron.
 I’m Nancy Benson.